 Interestingly, all of the increase in inventory levels has come in the single-family market, while condo inventory levels remain at historic lows.
 In many markets in Southern California condominium projects are achieving faster sales rates than single-family projects (primarily due to lower price points and/or strong infill locations near jobs), which is keeping a lid on condo inventory levels.
 Also, there is very little new high-rise development taking place today compared to the mid-2000s, and there is still virtually no condo conversion activity today (compared to high levels of condo conversions in the mid-2000s).

 A careful understanding of market supply and demand conditions can make the difference between a successful project and an unsuccessful one.
-Pete Reeb has been providing advice on the new home market to builders, developers, and investors for over 30 years.

 *New home inventory is defined as new homes that have been released for sale but not yet sold.
 Includes both completed homes and homes under construction.
 Does not include homes that have not yet been released for sale.